kevinvincent/254EMS/README.md

 - (file) signup.py: Main app with controllers

 Status Updates:
 ---------------
 - DB models are done - 8/29/13
 - Auth implemented.
-But IDK if it works - 8/29/13
+But I dont know if it works - 8/29/13
 - Auth implemented and working! - 9/25/13
 - Server can now handle jsonp requests (cross domain ajax for client) - 9/26/13
+- Most stuff is done working on ui - 11/25/13
+- MVP Released and Live - 1/30/14